We condemn and combat all forms of bribery, corruption and related financial crimes.

 Alleged breaches of the Code of Conduct attributable to instances of corruption (including fraud, conflicts of interest, money laundering, etc.) can be reported – anonymously where permitted by law – through the channels set out in the Code.

-The various forms of corruption the Group is committed to combating are set out below.
+The various forms of corruption and related financial crimes the Group is committed to combating are set out below.

 We expressly affirms our rejection of all forms of corruption in our Code of Conduct.